sauljabin/kafka-sandbox/README.md

 ### MQTT CLI Tools:

-MQTT collection of tools to interact with MQTT broker.
+MQTT collection of tools to interact with a MQTT broker.

 - [mqtt-cli](https://hivemq.github.io/mqtt-cli/)